Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 Is an extended warranty worth it for business laptops?

 Standard warranty is often sufficient for premium models with proven reliability (ThinkPad, MacBook).
 Extended warranty with accidental damage protection provides peace of mind for mid-range or newer models.
-The Asus ExpertBook P5's included 3-year warranty adds significant value to its proposition.
+ASUS positions the ExpertBook P5 for business buyers, but warranty length and accidental-damage coverage vary by SKU and reseller — verify the exact terms on the listing you buy from.

 Should I buy during sales or wait for new releases?